-There are many reasons why you might want to take out more than one type of life insurance policy, and there also a number of different protection policies that you may choose to have in place.
+There are many reasons why you might want to take out more than one type of life insurance policy, and there are also a number of different protection policies that you may choose to have in place.
 So, if this is something you have considered, let us help you understand more about taking out more than one policy.

 Different protection policies can be used to financially protect against different life events.
 By taking out more than one protection policy, you can cover different financial responsibilities.
 This can include children, a mortgage, living costs or contributions towards funeral costs.

-For example; you may wish to ensure your repayment mortgage is protected with a decreasing term policy, but also want income protection insurance to provide an income if you were unable to work due to accident or sickness.
+For example; you may wish to ensure your repayment mortgage is protected with a decreasing term policy, but you may also want income protection insurance to provide an income if you were unable to work due to an accident or sickness.
 By taking out these two policies, you can protect different aspects of your and your family’s life, should anything unfortunate happen.

 Multiple life insurance policies can help you to offer financial support to your family for different reasons.
 You may be able to cover the mortgage payments and also offer financial assistance for day-to-day living costs.

 It is important to consider how much cover you need based on your personal circumstances.